 These breakout sessions were facilitated by Kavi Arasu, who provides thought leadership to Founding Fuel's learning business.

-And the special guests included: Satish Pradhan, a former Tata group veteran; Ipsita Dasgupta, a senior executive in digital media and sports; Judhajit Das, CHRO at ICICI Prudential; Shrinath Bolloju, managing director, operations and technology at Citibank, South Asia; Vedika Bhandarkar, managing director at water.org; Arun Anant, partner and co-founder at IncValue Advisors; and K Vaitheeswaran, co-founder, Again Drinks.
+And the special guests included: Satish Pradhan, a former Tata group veteran; Ipsita Dasgupta, country manager, India, Apple Services; Judhajit Das, CHRO at ICICI Prudential; Shrinath Bolloju, managing director, operations and technology at Citibank, South Asia; Vedika Bhandarkar, managing director at water.org; Arun Anant, partner and co-founder at IncValue Advisors; and K Vaitheeswaran, co-founder, Again Drinks.

 Excerpts from the conversation